 She added: “But he ..the killer will be smiling tonight.”

 Dad Kevin Woodburn also Tweeted: “The crown and lord advocate have DENIED us our appeal against the joke sentence passed on our sons killer.
 I thank all of you that have signed our petition and we are trly grateful to u all.
 However WE WILL NOT STOP, our fight continues.more to follow soon #justiceforShaun “

 His attacker, now 17, cannot be named for legal reasons, was sentenced for Shaun’s culpable homicide at Glasgow High Court.

 He was convicted of his killing after a court heard how he had punched Shaun in the head and caused him to fall to the ground outside Gladstone’s Bar in Leith on December 31.

 He has lodged notice of his intention to appeal for a lower sentence.

-In a statement the Crown Office said: “The Crown can proceed with an appeal that the sentence is unduly lenient only where the relevant test is met, namely, whether the sentence falls outside the range of sentences that a judge applying his or her mind to all of the relevant factors could reasonably have considered appropriate.
+Last night the Crown Office said: “The Crown can proceed with an appeal that the sentence is unduly lenient only where the relevant test is met, namely, whether the sentence falls outside the range of sentences that a judge applying his or her mind to all of the relevant factors could reasonably have considered appropriate.
 This criteria is well established in case law.
 In this case, Crown Counsel have concluded that the test for an appeal has not been met and accordingly have decided there will be no appeal against the sentence.
 We have discussed this decision with the family of Shaun Woodburn.”

 Tory MSP Miles Briggs said: “The Crown’s decision not to appeal the sentence given to the person found guilty of the culpable homicide of Shaun Woodburn will be greeted with anger, shock and bemusement by people across Edinburgh and the Lothians.
 My heart goes out to the Woodburn family who will be further devastated by this news.”